Embodied Red Teaming for Auditing Robotic Foundation Models: Abstract

 \section{Abstract}

-Language-conditioned robot models (i.e., robotic foundation models) enable robots to perform a wide range of tasks based on natural language instructions.
-Despite strong performance on existing benchmarks, evaluating the safety and effectiveness of these models is challenging due to the complexity of testing all possible language variations.
-Current benchmarks have two key limitations: they rely on a limited set of human-generated instructions, missing many challenging cases, and they focus only on task performance without assessing safety, such as avoiding damage.
+Language-conditioned robot models have the potential to enable robots to perform a wide range of tasks based on natural language instructions.
+However, assessing their safety and effectiveness remains challenging because it is difficult to test all the different ways a single task can be phrased.
+Current benchmarks have two key limitations: they rely on a limited set of human-generated instructions, missing many challenging cases, and focus only on task performance without assessing safety, such as avoiding damage.
 To address these gaps, we introduce Embodied Red Teaming (ERT), a new evaluation method that generates diverse and challenging instructions to test these models.
 ERT uses automated red teaming techniques with Vision Language Models (VLMs) to create contextually grounded, difficult instructions.
-Experimental results show that state-of-the-art models frequently fail or behave unsafely on ERT tests, underscoring the shortcomings of current benchmarks in evaluating real-world performance and safety.
-Code and videos are available at: \url{https://sites.google.com/view/embodiedredteam}.
+Experimental results show that state-of-the-art language-conditioned robot models fail or behave unsafely on ERT-generated instructions, underscoring the shortcomings of current benchmarks in evaluating real-world performance and safety.
+Code and videos are available at: \url{https://s-karnik.github.io/embodied-red-team-project-page/}.